 Moved, Seconded and Carried

-That the CAC is satisfied with the Works and Services Bylaw presented in Schedule A (to be supplemented upon its availability).
+That the CAC is satisfied with the Works and Services Bylaw presented (Schedule A to be supplemented upon its availability).

 7.6 Water Main Breakage

 Regarding the water main breakage on Dalhousie Rd., the cause might be both the dry, cold weather as well as the natural breakage of aging pipes resting on subterranean rock without proper bedding.
 There was a water main breakdown on Saturday at the corner of University Boulevard, which may also be linked to a further breakage nearby.
 The fixing cost is covered by UEL operating budget; the amount usually ranges from $10k ~ $25k.